ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 ### Using an External Styles Definition File

 The style definition registration call can be included in an external JavaScript file.
-By default, CKEditor load the style definition from `styles.js` file included in its installation folder.
+By default, CKEditor loads the style definition from the `styles.js` file included in its installation folder.

 Your style definition file can be saved in any place of your website (or somewhere in the Internet).
 You must, however, know the URL required to reach it.
-For example, you can save the file at the root of your website, and then call it as `/styles.js`, or place it anywhere else, and refer to it using its full URL, like `http://www.example.com/styles.js`.
+For example, you can save the file in the root of your website, and then call it as `/styles.js`, or place it somewhere else, and refer to it using its full URL, like `http://www.example.com/styles.js`.

 At that point, change the `stylesSet` setting to point the editor to your file:

 	config.stylesSet = 'my_styles:/styles.js';

-	OR
+or:

 	config.stylesSet = 'my_styles:http://www.example.com/styles.js';